Compare & evaluate (BYOE)

 WorkflowBaseline run → Subject run → report with paired windows.

 InvarLock's primary, most stable path is Compare & evaluate (BYOE): you provide the baseline and the subject checkpoints, and InvarLock produces a deterministic report.
-This avoids coupling to any particular edit stack and keeps your existing tooling intact.
+This avoids coupling to any particular edit stack and keeps your existing tooling intact whether you are validating quantization, pruning, fine-tuning, or other checkpoint-edit workflows.

 TL;DR